rickgennis/managebackups/src/managebackups.1.md

 **--save**
 : Save the currently specified settings (everything on the command line) with the specified profile name.

+**--recreate**
+: Delete any existing .conf file for this profile and recreate it in the standard format.
+Loses any comments or other existing formatting.

 **-a**, **--all**
 : Execute all profiles sequentially.
 Can be specified by itself to prune, link, and execute backups (whatever's configured) for all profiles.
 Or can be combined with limiting options like **--nobackup**, **--noprune**.